nagasudhirpulla/taming_python/blog/skills/sftp_multiple_users.md

 ```
 ChrootDirectory "C:\Users\otheruser\Documents\reports"
 ```
-* Now when the user logs in, the folder contents can be accessed
+* Now when the user logs in, the folder contents can be accessed but not modified by the logged in user